-At 46, I truly believed I was doing well for myself; although pudgy, I am athletic, having played 3 sports in college, so I consider exercise and good eating part of keeping yourself well.
-Along with working on eating better and trying to lose weight, I was keeping up with dental and medical check-ups, getting annual pap smears and mammograms and periodic colonoscopies I really felt like I was well.
+At 46, I truly believed I was doing well for myself.
+Although pudgy, I am athletic, having played three sports in college, so I consider exercise and good eating part of keeping yourself well.
+Along with working on eating better and trying to lose weight, I was keeping up with dental and medical check-ups, getting annual pap smears and mammograms and periodic colonoscopies, I really felt like I was well.

-By mid-April, my back was killing me so I made an appointment with an orthopedic.
-He ordered an MRI but I wanted to save money so I asked for physical therapy first to see if the pain could be relieved.
-Should have done the MRI….
+By mid-April, my back was killing me so I made an appointment with an orthopedic doctor.
+He ordered an MRI, but I wanted to save money so I asked for physical therapy first to see if the pain could be relieved.
+Should have done the MRI…

-Now it’s early May and in Louisville the first week in May brings lots of fun with all the Derby activities.
-I enjoyed myself but I truly was a little pre-occupied with this tumor thing that I had.
-My body was talking to me because each time I talked or thought about my pet tumor, I got a cold shudder about myself.
-I went to the Ky Oaks and the following week I had my 4th US and blood tests.
-The US technician told me my uterine lining was too thick but I was more concerned to know if she could see the tumor.
-She did and showed me the mass on the US.
-Five days later I had my meeting with my GYN to discuss the results and get her recommendation.
+Early May in Louisville, Kentucky brings lots of fun with all the Derby activities.
+I enjoyed myself, but I truly was a little pre-occupied with this tumor thing that I had.
+My body was talking to me.
+Each time I talked or thought about my pet tumor, I got a cold shudder.
+I went to the Kentucky Oaks and the following week I had my fourth ultrasound and more blood tests.
+The ultrasound technician told me my uterine lining was too thick, but I was more concerned to know if she could see the tumor.
+She did and showed me the mass on the screen.
+Five days later, I had my meeting with my GYN to discuss the results and get her recommendation.
 She told me that I needed a D&C to clean out my uterine lining and that laparoscopic surgery would remove the cyst on the left ovary.
-She was looking at removing the cyst only – only small chance to remove the ovary or do a hysterectomy but if necessary, she would.
+She was looking at removing the cyst only – only small chance to remove the ovary or do a hysterectomy, but if necessary, she would.
 She also told me she’d be in there to take a good look around and if anything seemed wrong, she’d take care of it, all the way up to a total hysterectomy.

 I went to the GYN oncologist with my partner and parents.
-I had researched ovarian and uterine cancers online to look at statistics, surgery, and treatments so I basically knew what I was looking at.
+I had researched ovarian and uterine cancers online to look at statistics, surgery, and treatments so I basically knew what I was getting into.
 I elected to get a second opinion and ended up choosing to have my care handled by Dr. William Helm through the Brown Cancer Center.
 Surgery plus IV and IP chemo was the recommendation.
-See, the Brown Cancer Center participated in the Intraperitoneal infusion trial and I’d get more aggressive chemo, which pleased me.
+The Brown Cancer Center participated in the Intraperitoneal Infusion trial and I’d get more aggressive chemo, which pleased me.

-My sister-in-law planned a hat party for me for my friends and family – what a great time.
-Not only did I get lots of hats and scarves, but those who came got to see me losing my hair but committed to living, doing things and having fun.
-The support that I had from my partner, sisters, brothers, parents, in-laws, friends, co-workers was tremendous.
+My sister-in-law planned a hat party for me with my friends and family – what a great time.
+Not only did I get lots of hats and scarves, but those who came got to see me losing my hair, but committed to living, doing things, and having fun.
+The support that I had from my partner, sisters, brothers, parents, in-laws, friends, and co-workers was tremendous.
 One of my sisters sent out a call to her friends for prayers and support and I was sent Get Well cards from around the world, afghans to keep me warm, quilts, hats, blankets, Angels for Hope angels…you name it – I got it.
-My other sister would bring me lunch during my chemo and her “miracle meatloaf” got me through many sessions pain free.
-My brother and sister would come have lunch with me when I was in the hospital, friends would bring me lunch when I was too sick to go to work or my blood counts would be too low.
-I don’t want to have to go through chemo again but I know that all of my “community” would be there for me again if I needed them.
+My other sister would bring me lunch during my chemo and her “miracle meatloaf” got me through many sessions pain-free.
+My brother and sister would come to have lunch with me when I was in the hospital.
+Friends would bring me lunch when I was too sick to go to work or my blood counts would be too low.
+I don’t want to have to go through chemo again, but I know that all of my “community” would be there for me again if I needed them.

 Today, I am 49 and still NED (no evidence of disease) as they say.
-I eat mostly organic, exercise but can’t lose weight???, laugh a lot, root on those CARDS, and do all I can to get the word out to other women about ovarian cancer.
+I eat mostly organic food, exercise, but can’t lose weight???, laugh a lot, root on those CARDS, and do all I can to get the word out to other women about ovarian cancer.

-Listen to your body, pay attention to subtle clues, and persist with your docs.
+Listen to your body, pay attention to subtle clues, and persist with your doctors.
 Don’t stop until YOU are satisfied.
 I didn’t and I’m here today!